 A starship will NOT fight another starship if:

 Ships fight other ships according to a particular sequence, with higher priority starships fighting each other first and lower priority (or less aggressive) fighting after.
 Each starship can start combat with each other starship, and every ship in turn will proceed through its target list as long as it's still alive and uncaptured.
-Captured ships may fight on behalf of their new owners, but they will only fight within this order – and, notably, a limited number of times.
+Captured ships may fight on behalf of their new owners, and they will fight both within this order and then an additional one, set anew when captured – but, notably, a limited number of times.
+(Captured ships get complicated.)

 Priority is as follows: